m-rishad78/steganography/README.md

 ## ⚠️ Limitations

  - No encryption applied to hidden data.
- - image resizing, compression, or re-saving may corrupt hidden data.
+ - Image resizing, compression, or re-saving may corrupt hidden data.
  - Works best with **lossless image formats**.
  - Intended for educational & learning purposes only.